 If his main criticism is reserved for the delusions of nationalists who supported bombs and bullets, and those who planted the bombs and fired the bullets, he's unsparing of the Protestant paramilitaries and their supporters. '... the loyalist paramilitary groups were inflicting almost daily acts of blatant sectarian butchery on vulnerable Catholics.
 Their so-called 'terrorise the terrorists' strategy was in reality the terrorisation of an entire community.'

-There are startling gaps and omissions in the Irish nationalist view of history - these are relative, not absolute, of course.
+There are startling gaps and omissions in the Irish nationalist view of history.
 The most important single omission is The Second World War - not, obviously, a minor one.
-Nationalists often give the impression that nobody has suffered like the Irish, nobody has exploited others like the English.
+According to the mythology of Irish nationalists, nobody has suffered like the Irish, nobody has exploited others like the English.
 But in a conflict which was more devastating than any other in history, which inflicted suffering on a greater scale than any other, the English, and the other countries of the United Kingdom, including Northern Ireland, a constituent part of the United Kingdom, carried on the war against Hitler alone, for a time, with exiled groups from many countries and volunteers from many countries, including volunteers from the Irish Republic, who served in large numbers.
 Irish nationalism and the Irish Free State stood aside and did nothing.
 The IRA actively sought help from the Germans.
 During The Second World War, the Irish Free State was neutral.
 After the death of Hitler, condolences were offered from only two sources, Portugal and the government of The Irish Republic.
 'The Cruel Sea' is a popular novel by Nicholas Monsarrat.'
 The factual claims here are confirmed by Brian Girvin in his scholarly 'The Emergency: Neutral Ireland 1939 - 1945).

 '...it was difficult to withhold one's contempt from a country such as Ireland, whose battle this was and whose chances of freedom and independence in the event of a German victory were nil.
 The fact that Ireland was standing aside from the conflict at this moment posed, from the naval angle, special problems which affected, sometimes mortally, all sailors engaged in the Atlantic, and earned their particular loathing.